epfl-dlab/aiflows/docs/intro_to_FlowVerse_minimalQA.md

   * `url`: Specifies the URL where the flow can be found on Hugging Face.
 Here, the URL is `aiflows/ChatFlowModule`, where `aiflows` is the name of our organization on Hugging Face (or the username of a user hosting their flow on Hugging Face), and `ChatFlowModule` is the name of the FlowModule containing the `ChatAtomicFlow` on the FlowVerse.
 Note that the `url` is literally the address of the `ChatFlowModule`on Hugging Face (excluding the https://huggingface.co/).
 So if you type https://huggingface.co/aiflows/ChatFlowModule in your browser, you will find the Flow.
   * `revision`: Represents the revision number (i.e., the full commit hash) of the commit we want to fetch.
 Note that if you set `revision` to `main`, it will fetch the latest commit on the main branch.

-Now that we've fetched the `ChatAtomicFlowModule` from the FlowVerse, we can creating our Flow.
+Now that we've fetched the `ChatAtomicFlowModule` from the FlowVerse, we can start creating our Flow.

 The configuration for our flow can be found in [simpleQA.yaml](examples/minimal%20QA/run_qa_flow.py) and looks like this:
 ```yaml